 Utilize the Frederiksted Pier in any way you can!
 The pier is open to the public (except on days there is a cruise ship in port) so you can walk, run, bike or even rollerblade your way up and down the 1,500+ foot pier for an energizing workout.
 Even better, you can cool off after your workout by jumping off the pier!
 There is a designated area that is accessible to the public and has a ladder to help you get back up.
 In this area jump is about 25 feet, and the water is just as deep.
 Since ocean conditions are usually flat and calm in this area, you can also take advantage of some of the island’s best swimming, snorkeling and stand-up paddle boarding.
 But, be aware that there is no lifeguard or rescue boat, so please be safe!
 Parking for the pier is located along the waterfront Strand Street and along Frederiksted Beach on the north side of Fort Frederik.

 Get your ‘om’ on with a yoga or fitness class.
 There are a multitude of yoga and fitness classes available island wide, in some amazing settings.
 In Christiansted you can choose from a huge variety of classes 6 days a week in the serene surroundings of The Courtyard Juices & Fitness Studio.
 The Courtyard can provide yoga mats, and they offer both drop-in rates and multi-class cards, whichever best suits your needs.
 Classes at The Courtyard range from yoga and dance, to hoop and flow.
-Or, take your yoga practice at sea level, abroad Lyric Sails’ 63ft ‘Jolly Mon’ sailing catamaran.
-Let tranquility wash over you as Lyric Sails secures the boat and for an hour of yoga with a certified instructor on deck atop the Caribbean Sea, followed by a complimentary healthy drink and an hour guided meditation cruise along St. Croix’s picturesque West End before returning to port.
+You can also find a mix of classes at Beeston Hill Health and Wellness.

 You can also now enjoy SUP yoga and fitness classes on the East End of St. Croix at Chenay Bay with Stone Bodyworks Wellness.
 These classes explore simple yoga poses while you are on a stand-up paddleboard.
 Learn yoga poses while adapting to the motion of the board, challenge yourself to balance any instability created by minor energy and weight shifts, and learn to focus and ground yourself while afloat.

 Hit the gym.
 St. Croix offers a traditional gym, as well as the well known 340 CrossFit gym – both of which offer passes to accommodate the amount of time you will be spending on the island.
-You can also hire a personal trainer, or try a new fitness class like Zumba, Barre, Bootcamp, or even Water Aerobics.
+Or, head to Studio 360 or Beeston Hill Health and Wellness where you hire a personal trainer, or try a new fitness class.
 If you are visiting the island, many of the resorts and hotels now have fitness centers available to their guests.
 Make sure to ask what fitness activities your resort or hotel has available for your use while you enjoy your time on St. Croix!

 Find a pickup game.
 All around St. Croix you can find groups playing a variety of different pickup games pretty regularly.
 You can find traditional pickup games like basketball, soccer, and softball being played at sports complexes and recreation centers island wide.
 Or, you can try something a little more unique like kickball.
 Several of St. Croix’s beaches, including Rainbow Beach and Tamarind Reef, offer beach volleyball games on the weekends.